Turnshoe: Materials and manufacture

 Original slip-on duckbilled turnshoe from the fifteen hundreds, Britain.

 Turnshoes were generally made of cowhide.
 Sheepskin and goatskin were briefly popular in Scandinavia, and to a lesser extent in England in the 12th and 13th century.
 Soles were generally about 3-4mm thick, with the uppers made of thinner leather, about 2mm thick.
 Modern turnshoes are often made with thicker leather, 4–6mm on the soles; this makes them quite difficult to turn, but it is possible with vegetable-tanned leather (which softens when soaked in water).
 Shoes were sewn using waxed wool (which rots quickly), waxed linen thread (which rots more slowly and soon displaced wool), or a thong of leather or sinew.
-Modern turnshoes are usually made with waxed nylon, often in the form of synthetic sinew, which is harder-wearing but stronger than the leather, meaning it may tend to pull through during stitching.
+Modern turnshoes are usually made with waxed nylon, often in the form of synthetic sinew, which is harder-wearing but stronger than the leather, so that it may tend to pull through during stitching.
 After turning, the shoe was shaped while still soft (traditionally on a last).
 The dry leather was stuffed with waterproofing agents (like cooking oil, tallow, lard, or beeswax), which darkened it.
 The raw materials are fairly cheap; in the early-21st-century United Kingdom, no more than £10–15 for a pair.

-Closings includes various forms of lacing and rolled leather toggles, and vary by time period.
+Closings include various forms of lacing and rolled leather toggles, and vary by time period.
 Topbands (a method of edging at the ankle opening) are also common.
 More than half of Northern-European turnshoes were embroidered, with the embroidery recessed into the leather.
 Silk is the most common material for embroidery; linen was also used.

 Turnshoes can be made with basic sewing skills but no shoemaking experience, though practice, and using a broken-in, well-worn turnshoe as a pattern, improves fit.
 Historically, they were often initially roughly-cut, and fine cutting and fitting were done over wooden lasts; modernly they are usually cut carefully to shape, then sewn without lasts.
 In the latter case, it is the pattern, instead of the last, which needs to match the shape of the foot.
 Turnshoes were most often made in the home.